elieberson/MainInfo-Widget/README.md

 ## Setup
 There are two methods for setting this up:

-### Easy Way ###
+### Easy Way
-1. Run the "MainInfo_x.x.x.rmskin" file.
-This will load everything and set the necessary parameters.
-This will load the "white" version.
-If the "colored" version is desired, follow the next steps.
+1. Run the "MainInfo_x.x.rmskin" file.
+This will load everything and set the necessary parameters

-### Harder Way ###
+### Harder Way
 1. Move this folder with the rest of the skins in Rainmaker.
 Will probably be under "C:\Users\<user>\Documents\Rainmeter\Skins"
 2. Open rainmeter context menu.
 One method of doing this is opening cmd, navigating to the rainmeter program, probably found at "C:\Program Files\Rainmeter" and then calling `Rainmeter.exe !Manage`
-3. Inside the menu, Go to "MainInfo-Widget\InfoTop" and select colored or white.
+3. Inside the menu, Go to "MainInfo-Widget\InfoTop" or "MainInfo-Widget\InfoBottom" and select MainInfo
   - Set the coordinates to the top right of the screen
   - Position to "Stay topmost"
   - On hover to "Hide"